jojochuang/explauncher/README.md

 Prerequisite
 =======

 1. Install pssh (preferrably 2.2) and add the path to the pssh executable in your PATH.
+Pssh can be downloaded at [here] (https://code.google.com/p/parallel-ssh/)

+2. Clone this repo to /YOUR/TOOLDIR. e.g. `cd ~/; git clone https://github.com/jojochuang/explauncher benchmark`

-2. Create symbolic link of the executable file under your /YOUR/TOOLDIR/PROJECTNAME/.
+3. Create symbolic link of the executable file under your /YOUR/TOOLDIR/PROJECTNAME/.
    For example, if your project name is "microbenchmark" and flavor is "context", you should name the symlink to be "microbenchmark\_context".

-3. Copy and create your params-basic.conf from params-basic.conf-example.
+4. Copy and create your params-basic.conf from params-basic.conf-example.
    Also, copy and create your hosts file from hosts-example.
    Change default user and directory settings in .conf file and run.sh file.